Charles J. Lanman: Michigan Territory

-Although he was invited by Henry Clay to settle in Kentucky, Lanman emigrated to the Michigan Territory in 1817 on the invitation of his friends, William Woodbridge (later a U.S. Senator and Governor of Michigan) and Lewis Cass (the 2nd Governor of the Michigan Territory and later the Secretary of War under Jackson, U.S. Ambassador to France under Jackson, Van Buren, Harrison, Tyler and Secretary of State under Buchanan), making the journey from Buffalo to Detroit largely on horseback.
+Although he was invited by Henry Clay to settle in Kentucky, Lanman migrated to the Michigan Territory in 1817 on the invitation of his friends, William Woodbridge (later a U.S. Senator and Governor of Michigan) and Lewis Cass (the 2nd Governor of the Michigan Territory and later the Secretary of War under Jackson, U.S. Ambassador to France under Jackson, Van Buren, Harrison, Tyler and Secretary of State under Buchanan), making the journey from Buffalo to Detroit largely on horseback.

 While in Michigan, Lanman began practicing law as a partner with Woodbridge.

-While "riding the circuit he visited Frenchtown, on the River Raisin, where he married the daughter of Frenchman" and settled there.
-In Frenchtown, he "held many local positions, such as attorney for the Territory, Judge of Probate, colonel of Militia, inspector of customs, and postmaster of Frenchtown."
+As a result of riding the legal circuit he came to Frenchtown (now Monroe), on the River Raisin, where he met Marie Jeanne Guie, who he married in 1819.
+At that point Lanman became a resident of Frenchtown.
+In Frenchtown (and later Monroe), he held many local positions, such as attorney for the Territory, Judge of Probate, colonel of Militia, inspector of customs, and postmaster of Monroe.
 President Monroe appointed him receiver of public moneys for the District of Michigan and he was reappointed by President Adams, serving from 1823 to 1831.
 He was also an extensive dealer in public lands; owning at one time the entire site upon which the city of Grand Rapids was built, and was one of the founders of the town of Tecumseh."